-The AFS assets are non-derivative financial instruments explicitly designated in this category, or are not classified in any of the previous categories and are classified under non-current assets unless management has the intention to sell them within 12 months from the balance sheet date.
+The AFS assets are non-derivative financial instruments explicitly designated in this category or are not classified in any of the previous categories and are classified under non-current assets unless management has the intention to sell them within 12 months from the statement of financial position date.
 These financial assets are measured at fair value and the valuation gains or losses are allocated to an equity reserve under “Other comprehensive income”.
 They are recognised in the income statement only when the financial asset is sold, or, in the case of negative cumulative changes, when it is considered that the reduction in value already recorded under equity cannot be recovered.

-In the case of investments classified as Available-for-sale investments, a prolonged or significant decline in the fair value of the investment below the initial cost is considered an indicator of impairment.
+In the case of investments classified as available for sale, a prolonged or significant decline in the fair value of the investment below the initial cost is considered an indicator of loss in value.

-The fair value of traded financial instruments is based on the listed price at the balance sheet date.
-If the market for a financial asset is not active (or refers to non-listed securities), the Group determines fair value utilising valuation techniques which include: reference to advanced negotiations in course, references to securities which have the same characteristics, analyses based on cash flows, price models based on the use of market indicators and aligned, as far as possible, to the assets to be valued.
+The fair value of traded financial instruments is based on the listed price at the statement of financial position date.
+Where the market for a financial asset is not active (or refers to non-listed securities), the Group determines fair value utilising valuation techniques which include: reference to advanced negotiations in course, references to securities which have the same characteristics, analyses based on cash flows, price models based on the use of market indicators and aligned, as far as possible, to the assets to be valued.